The Living Tombstone: Background

-The Living Tombstone was founded by Landau in 2011 as both a YouTube channel and a musical project.
-Landau, a native of Israel, was involved in the online fan community of the media franchise My Little Pony, where he created remixes of the songs featured on My Little Pony: Friendship is Magic.
+Yoav Landau (born April 4, 1992) founded the Living Tombstone in 2011 as both a YouTube channel and a musical project.
+Landau, originally from Tel Aviv, was involved in the online fan community of the media franchise My Little Pony, where he created remixes of the songs featured on My Little Pony: Friendship Is Magic.
 After one of his remixes garnered several thousand views, Landau created more songs of the franchise before eventually shifting his focus to various video game communities, creating songs based on video games.

-Five years after forming The Living Tombstone, Landau moved to the United States where he met vocalist Sam Haft.
+Five years after forming the Living Tombstone, Landau moved to the United States where he met vocalist Sam Haft (born 1990).
 Haft had previously been involved with other musical projects in the past, such as the comedic music group Sam & Bill.
-Landau and Haft sent each other their songs before eventually collaborating on music, with Haft becoming an official member of The Living Tombstone.
+Landau and Haft sent each other their songs before eventually collaborating on music, with Haft becoming an official member of the Living Tombstone.
 The pair wrote songs such as a remix of Super Mario Odyssey's "Jump Up Superstar" in which Haft contributed backing vocals, and the original track "My Ordinary Life" which was cited by LA Weekly as their most popular song.
-Both Landau and Haft worked on the worldbuilding for The Living Tombstone, including the characters, story, and lore surrounding the group's music and videos.
-The attention their music received online caused Warner Music to notice the band, and the record label signed The Living Tombstone.
+Both Landau and Haft worked on the worldbuilding for the Living Tombstone, including the characters, story, and lore surrounding the group's music and videos.
+The attention their music received online caused Warner Music to notice the band, and the record label signed the Living Tombstone.